CleaNguyen/CleaNguyen/README.md

-- 👋 Hi, I’m @CleaNguyen, I've started studying front-end web development last year.
+- 👋 Hi, I’m @CleaNguyen, I'm a web development student.
 - 👀 I’m interested in front end web development and web design!
 - 🌱 I’m currently learning about the Web Audio API
-- 💞️ I’m looking to collaborate on any projects involving
+- 💞️ I’m looking to collaborate on any front-end projects involving HTML5, CSS3, JavaScript/Jquery
 - 📫 How to reach me: clea.nguyen@icloud.com

 <!---